 Instructions

-- Prepare all ingredients for the puff pastry dough.
+- Prepare all the ingredients for the puff pastry dough.
+It's important to work fast!

-- Using a fine mesh sieve or flour sifter, sift the flour and salt into a large bowl and place it in a refrigerator for about 15 minutes.
-Next, grate the frozen butter into the flour, occasionally mixing it to prevent the butter from sticking.
+- Using a fine mesh sieve or flour sifter, sift the flour and salt into a large bowl and place it into the refrigerator for about 15 minutes.
+After, grate the frozen butter into the flour, frequently mixing it to prevent the butter from clumping together.

 - Make a well in the center of the bowl and pour in the ice cold water.
 Mix it until you have a firm, rough dough.

-- Wrap the dough tightly with plastic wrap and leave in a refrigerator for 30 minutes.
+- Wrap the dough tightly with plastic wrap and leave in the refrigerator for 30 minutes.

 - Roll the dough out onto a lightly floured work surface, kneading it gently to form into a smooth rectangle.
 Keep the edges straight and even and don’t overwork the butter streaks – the dough should have a marbled effect.

 - Fold the top third down to the center, then the bottom third up and on top of it.
 Do the same with the sides.
 Roll the dough out again to three times the length and into a rectangular shape.
 The pastry dough should be about 1/4 inch thick.
 Place the parchment paper on top of the dough, folding it over the top and bottom of the dough.
-Wrap the dough with plastic wrap and let it chill in a refrigerator for about an hour.
-Use the dough to your heart's desire!
+Wrap the dough with plastic wrap and let it chill in the fridge for at least an hour.
+Use right away or freeze for later!

 Easy, quick recipe for flaky puff pastry perfect for any occasion.